How to Color Beautiful Faces

 Layering isn’t scary.
 It’s how you create depth and texture to your picture.
 I’ll make it easy for you.
 Let’s open the highlight and contouring picture in a new tab so that you can easily refer to it.

-1. Using a sharp pencil and a light touch, gently fill the picture with your foundation color.
+Using a sharp pencil and a light touch, gently fill the picture with your foundation color.
 Coloring in little circles instead of straight lines will allow you to blend the color more evenly.
-Go over the highlighted area very lightly and apply more pressure to the contour areas.
+Gently go over the highlighted area and apply more pressure to the contour areas.

-4. After sharpening your foundation color pencil again, apply to areas without contour and highlighted areas.
+After sharpening your foundation color pencil again, apply it to areas without contour and highlighted areas.

 You now have two layers of color.
-If done properly, you should not have complete coverage yet.
+If done properly, you should not yet have complete coverage.
 Depending on the tooth of your paper, repeat steps 1 – 4 at least two more times.
 Smooth paper won’t take as many layers as rougher or toothier paper.

 Blending